awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

    1. **Attach instance store at launch**—Specify whether instances launched into the Capacity Reservation use temporary block\-level storage\.
 The data on an instance store volume persists only during the life of the associated instance\.

    1. **Platform**—The operating system for your instances\.
-If you intend to use the Capacity Reservation for instances running a Red Hat Enterprise Linux or SUSE Linux BYOL AMI, ensure that you select **Linux/UNIX**\.
 For more information, see [Supported platforms](ec2-capacity-reservations.md#capacity-reservations-platforms)\.
 For more information about the supported Windows platforms, see [ Supported platforms](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-capacity-reservations.html#capacity-reservations-platforms) in the *Amazon EC2 User Guide for Windows Instances*\.

    1. **Availability Zone**—The Availability Zone in which to reserve the capacity\.